OpenHFT/Chronicle-Map/spec/3-memory-layout.md

 # 3. Chronicle Map Data Store Memory Layout

-A newly created Chronicle Map instance (or just mapped from an already existing persistence file) takes one big continuous block of memory.
+A newly created Chronicle Map store (or just mapped from an already existing persistence file) takes one big continuous block of memory.
 Its structure, from lower addresses to higher:

  1. [The self-bootstrapping header](#self-bootstrapping-header).
  2. The alignment to the next cache line boundary (to the next multiple of 64) by addresses.